I'm just going to say it: Viceroy Santa Monica is inconspicuous from the outside.

 Clearly, this is not a place that time (or the owners) entirely forgot.

-The steady stream of luxury cars into and out of the inconspicuous driveway are a testament to the Viceroy Santa Monica rep - well-earned - as a discreetly sophisticated, contemporary beach hotel.
+The steady stream of luxury cars into and out of the inconspicuous driveway are a testament to the Viceroy Santa Monica rep - well-earned - as a discreetly sophisticated beach hotel.

 It's as popular for its ocean-view guestrooms and restaurant as it is for its plunge pools, cabana, and nightlife.

 The hotel opened as the budget-hotel Pacific Shores Hotel in 1967.
-It was re-launched as the Viceroy in 2002 after a $20.3 million renovation of the guest rooms and common areas.
+It was re-launched and re-named in 2002 after a $20.3 million renovation of the guest rooms and common areas.